Society and communities

 “The thousands of business leaders who have responded to our questions have reported that uncertainty persists around the impact of Brexit on labour, regulations, demand, customs and supply chains.
 The effect on productivity is significant and one potential reason for the negative impact on firm productivity is the use of senior management time on preparing for the UK’s exit from the EU.”

 "The thousands of business leaders who have responded to our questions have reported uncertainty around the impact of Brexit on labour, regulations, demand, customs and supply chains"

 The results of the Panel have been discussed with HM Treasury and other Government departments.
 They are extensively used by the policy committees of the Bank of England.

-The impact of the Panel has been recognised by Andrew Haldane, Chief Economist of the Bank of England and member of the Monetary Policy Committee (MPC).
+The impact of the Panel has been recognised by Andrew Haldane, former Chief Economist of the Bank of England and member of the Monetary Policy Committee (MPC).